Complaints, compliments and suggestions

 Making a complaint

-We encourage you to raise your complaint directly with the school or service in person, by email, over the telephone or by letter if you prefer.
+We encourage you to raise your complaint directly with the school or service.
+You can do this in person, by email, over the telephone or by letter if you prefer.

-You may also want to use our online 'Your Feedback' form - the widget for this form is on the right hand side of this page.
-This is easy to use - you can provide details of your complaint, compliment or suggestion, and your feedback will be sent to the right place for action.
+You can also use our online complaints and compliments form or the widget on the right hand side of this page.
+We will pass your feedback on to the right place for action.

 - For complaints, compliments and suggestions about schools, visit our guide for parents, carers and students.

-- To make a complaint about a school principal or about a broader function of the department, you can use the online form on this page or email us at firstname.lastname@example.org.
+- To make a complaint about a school principal or about a broader function of the department, you can use the online form or contact the Director Educational Leadership responsible for the school.